Everyone wants to know what new homeschool families were thinking this last year, the infamous 2020.

 Everyone liked to hear what Isis had to say as she homesteads and homeschools her four kiddos in this podcast interview:

-I introduced you to Isis Loran, owner of Nature Homeschool, and homeschool mama of four kids under ten in the West Kootenays of British Columbia.
+I introduced you to Isis Loran, Creator of Nature Homeschool, and homeschool mama of four kids under ten in the West Kootenays of British Columbia.

 Isis Loran‘s family spends a lot of time in nature because they also homestead.
 This is her fifth year homeschooling and she writes at www.naturehomeschool.com.
 She offers curriculum reviews, book recommendations, and Nature Unit studies that will be available in 2020.